 I’m a nerd.

-Today, Michel and I were watching the season one finale of Glee.
+Today, I watched the season one finale of Glee.
 As you probably all know, Glee is a musical comedy television show about a fictional high school glee club in small-town Ohio.
 I’ll admit it — I’m a fan.
 It’s kitschy and the music is almost always top notch — especially when Mercedes is belting it out.
 Anyway, during the season finale, the glee club ended up choosing a medley of Journey songs for their number at the Midwest regional competition.
 Here’s how they opened their performance:

 Not bad, huh?